 Step 4: Review of Evidence

 In this stage, the VA reviews all evidence you provided.
-Then, they decide if you must submit more documented evidence to prove your disability is service-connected or truly prevents you from working.
+Then, they decide if you must submit more documents to prove your disability is service-connected or truly prevents you from working.
 If the VA requires more evidence to approve your claim, they’ll send it back to step 3.
-Having a VA-accredited attorney review your claim paperwork before you file is best way to avoid additional medical evidence requests delaying your benefit approval.
+Having a VA-accredited attorney help you apply for veterans benefits is best way to avoid additional medical evidence requests delaying your claim’s approval.

 Step 5: Decision Preparation